Maltese patrol boat P29: East Germany

 The minesweeper was laid down on 8 October 1969 at Peenewerft shipyard in Wolgast.
 She was launched on 22 May 1970 and commissioned on 19 September of that same year.
-She was the eighteenth ship to be built within the Kondor I class, and was named Boltenhagen after the town of the same name in Rostock.
+She was the eighteenth ship of the Kondor I class to be built, and was named Boltenhagen after the town of the same name in Rostock.
 She was used to patrol the river banks between East and West Germany, as well as a minesweeper.

 Germany

-After the reunification of Germany, the minesweeper was decommissioned along with most of the Kondor I class.
+After the reunification of Germany, the minesweeper was decommissioned along with most of the Kondor I class vessels.
 However, it was then used as a patrol vessel by the German Federal Coast Guard.
 The name Boltenhagen was retained but she was given the pennant number BG31.
 The ship's guns were dismantled, the radio and radar equipment was changed, and it was repainted.
 BG31, the last Kondor I class in the German Coast Guard, was decommissioned on 30 June 1996.